AhmedHammami7/AhmedHammami7/README.md

 - 🔭 I’m currently working as an Intern in a web development company! 😊
 - 🌱 I’m currently learning Angular JS / Node JS / MongoDB 🥰
 - 👯 I’m looking to collaborate with any **Open - Source projects**
-- 💬 Ask me about Computer Science, Programming & Cryptography, If I am alive I will answer within seconds 😉
+- 💬 Ask me about Computer Science, Programming & Cryptography, If I am alive I will answer within seconds 😉 <a href="https://github.com/AhmedHammami7/AhmedHammami7/issues/new"> here</a>
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can solve a Rubik's cube in under a minute! 😎 <br><br>